 3. Breathability

-- Foam: retains heat, except if perforated or enriched with gel
+• Foam: retains heat, unless perforated or infused with gel

-- Latex: naturally ventilated structure, excellent for sleepers sensitive to heat
+• Latex: naturally ventilated structure, excellent for heat-sensitive sleepers

 4. Services